 If this tool served as a financial road map, showing you clearly how you could live within your means, generously support the causes you care about, and save or invest for future goals, wouldn’t you use it?

-And if this same tool helped create a sense of financial teamwork and trust in your marriage, wouldn’t you use it?
+If this same tool helped create a sense of financial teamwork and trust in your marriage, wouldn’t you use it?

 What is this magical tool?

 Why, of course, it’s the lowly, much maligned, much misunderstood budget — or, as I prefer, Cash Flow Plan.

 When some people think of a budget, they think only certain types need one.
 People with lots of debt.
 People with a low income.

 The wealthy?
 No way, or so they think.

 In fact, one of the most interesting findings from the classic book, The Millionaire Next Door, is that over half of all millionaire households use a budget to guide their finances.

 As authors Thomas Stanley and Wiliam Danko explain, “Planning and controlling consumption are key factors underlying wealth accumulation…Operating a household without a budget is akin to operating a business without a plan, without goals, and without direction.”